-I’ve recently hit my 2 year gluten-free anniversary.
-Which is crazy, because it feels like a lifetime.
+I’ve recently hit my 5 year gluten-free anniversary.
+Which is crazy, because it feels like a lifetime ago that I could go to a sports bar and actually eat something besides peanuts.
 The things I miss most are still bread baskets, fried clams on the side of the road, and homemade pastas at hole-in-the-wall red sauce joints.
 But each summer, beer moves to the top of the list.

-Sure, when it’s warm outside and you’re feeling like a little mid-afternoon siesta, without loosing your mental cool, there’s nothing better than a cold frosty brewski.
-But for me it’s really the social aspect – the summertime chilling by the pool, the coolers at the beach.
-A vodka soda just doesn’t cut it under those conditions.
-Ick.
+Sure, when it’s warm outside and you’re feeling like a little mid-afternoon siesta, without loosing your mental cool, there’s nothing better than a cold frosty beer.
+But for me it’s really the social aspect – porpoising by the pool, relaxing next to a red cooler at the beach.
+A vodka soda just doesn’t cut it under those conditions, unless you plan on your mid-afternoon siesta turning into a 12 hour nap.

 Have I missed any of your favorites?
 Please let me know in the comments!
 Looking for the best Gluten-Free hard liquor?
 I have a great list here.